A Toast To Art:

 What Art Supplies Should I Buy Before Attending Class?

 If you’re a first-timer or you don’t have art supplies yet, don’t worry because I’ll guide you on everything you’ll need to bring.
 Once you register for painting classes, supply lists will be sent to you through email.
 Or for your convenience we offer supply kits available for purchase.
+I now have a link to buy the supply kit online.
+Clink here.

 If you already have some art supplies lying around, please wait until you receive the email so you know if any of them can be of use during our painting sessions.